-Taking place as part of FRAUD’s Stanley Picker Fellowship exhibition A Simultaneous Agreement the Gallery is hosting a series of Hogsmill Community Events involving workshops, guided walks, panel discussions, screenings, citizen science activities, and informal gatherings.
-The programme is developed with members of our community who are proposing activities that raise awareness of the Hogsmill River, from its current ecological condition, across its histories, inviting publics to speculate on its future.
+To coincide with the consultation period the Gallery hosted a series of Hogsmill Community Events, including workshops, guided walks, panel discussions, screenings, citizen science activities, and informal gatherings.
+The programme was developed in collaboration with members of the community, who proposed activities that raised awareness of the Hogsmill River by exploring its current ecological condition, tracing its histories, and inviting participants to speculate on its future.
+The programme helps to demonstrate public interest, use, and care for the Hogsmill River and helps the artists to develop diverse forms of evidence.

 Events programme: